 Perhaps you didn’t know you had the substances, they didn’t belong to you, or you’ve been falsely accused by someone seeking revenge.
 Nevertheless, contact our office for a free initial consultation.
 We will carefully analyze your drug possession case and suggest next steps in forming a strong defense on your behalf.

 If you or someone you know is facing drug possession charges in Colorado, be smart.
-Contact the highly rated defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.Together, we can protect your future.
+Contact the highly rated defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.Together, we can protect your future.

 Photo by Matthew T Rader